JmanJonz/JmanJonz/README.md

 Hello, GitHub! 👋

-I'm Ammon, a student at Brigham Young University-Idaho interested in software development in particular full stack web development.
-Welcome to my GitHub profile!
+I am an entry level full stack engineer specializing in the MERN stack.

 ## About Me

-- I'm currently learning software development
+- I graduated with a BS degree in software development with a 3.9 GPA
+- I have done two internships in full stack development both using react on the frontend, one using express, and the other c# .net on the backend.
 - I'm looking to find work but not just any kind of work.
 I want to spend my time and use my skills to work on something I find adds value to peoples lives in a meaningful way as well as somethign that I find    really interesting.
+I am open to all kinds of work full time, part time, contract, freelance.

 ## Technologies and Tools